-- programming in Fortran90 and LInux environment, software development - numerical optimisation, - solving large systems of equations using libraries, - familiarity with OpenFOAM and/or Automatic Differentiation.
+- programming in Fortran90 and LInux environment, software development - numerical optimisation, - solving large systems of equations using libraries,

 Conditions and environment

 The salary is £37,400 per annum of which taxes, social contributions and pension payments have to be paid.
 Tuition fees for PhD enrolment will be waived by Queen Mary.